 Signs that a root canal is needed:

-- Gum tissue that is swollen, sensitive, or pimpled
+• Gum tissue near a tooth is swollen, sensitive or pimpled

 The Root Canal Procedure

-While root canal procedures have the reputation of being painful, our doctors guarantee no discomfort during the procedure!
-At A+Dentistry, your doctor will fully anesthetize the tooth and surrounding area, similar to when you receive a filling.
+While root canal procedures have the reputation of being painful, at A+Dentistry our doctors guaranty no discomfort during the procedure!
+A root canal may require one or more office visits.
+At A+Dentistry your doctor will fully anesthetize the tooth and the area around the tooth, similar to when you receive a filling.
 Then the affected tooth and the infected pulp and nerve tissue will be cleaned and sealed.
 Depending on the health of the remaining tooth structure, it may be necessary to wait for any remaining infected tissue to heal before the tooth can be sealed.
-If the root canal cannot be filled on the day of the procedure, then a temporary filling will be placed in your mouth to protect the tooth from food, saliva, and bacteria.
+If the root canal cannot be filled on the day of the procedure, then a temporary filling will be placed in your mouth to protect the tooth from food, saliva and bacteria.

-Depending on the extent of damage or decay to your tooth, the tooth may be built up and prepared for a crown in order to prevent any future fractures.
+Due to the extent of damage or decay to your tooth, the tooth is built up and a crown is typically placed over the tooth in order to prevent any future fractures.
 Our A+Dentistry dentists will discuss the need for any additional dental work with you.

 After the Root Canal Procedure